rajatrakesh/DataAILab/section10-create-custom-table.md

-## Pre-requisite before we move on to the Now Assist for Document Intelligence
+## Section 10 : Pre-requisite before we move on to the Now Assist for Document Intelligence

 ### In this section of lab, we will building with the following:
 1. Creation of custom table (extension of task table)